duy77/version-control-group/README.md

 #Khris
 I committed a file that asks a user for their name and their favorite fruit out of 3
 # version control Group 13 on Canvas : Duy nguyen and Khristian Tomko

+#Nickie Fornaser
+#In my program it asks the user for their name, the rquests for an input of any kind, then whatever the input is, it prints it out three times.